 Dry eye syndrome

-Dry eye syndrome, which is usually age-related, occurs when the fluid created by the tear ducts no longer keeps the surface of the eye adequately lubricated.
-This may be because the tear ducts are not creating enough fluid, or that the fluid being produced is being lost from the eye, perhaps due to an eyelid abnormality.
-Sometimes surgery may be required to treat dry eye syndrome.
+Dry eye occurs when the fluid created by our tear ducts doesn’t maintain adequate lubrication of the eye’s surface.
+This may be due to the tear ducts not creating enough fluid, or it may happen when the fluid that the eye is producing is lost from the eye, due to an abnormality in the eyelid.
+In some cases, surgery is required to treat dry eye syndrome.

 The oculoplastics service at Benenden Hospital also takes care of cysts or lumps around the area of your eyes, including on the eyelids themselves.
 While the majority of these are in the main quite harmless, if you do have a cyst or lump, get it checked by your GP who may recommend removal.

 It’s worth bearing in mind that while they’re rare, cysts or lumps can signal a more serious, underlying condition, so it’s certainly worth having them checked out if only for peace of mind.

 Oculoplastic Surgery webinar

 Blepharoplasty, which is a type of surgery that repairs droopy eyelids and may involve removing excess skin, muscle and fat is just one of the topics that will be covered in our live Oculoplastic Surgery webinar on 6 April at 7pm.
 The webinar will be led by Benenden Hospital’s Consultant Ophthalmic and Oculoplastic Surgeon, Ms Elizabeth Hawkes and our Eye Unit Sister, Jane Styche.

 Following the presentation on the treatments available, the event will conclude with a live question and answer session that you’re welcome to take part in, if you wish.